What to study for key word transformations - Cambridge B2 First

 Here's my check list of areas to study which will help you master this part of the exam:

-Make sure you are clear on structures relating to comparative and superlative adjectives.
-Revise so/such, as + adjective + as, and too/enough which often appear in this part of the exam.
+Make sure you know how to form and use comparative and superlative adjectives correctly.
+Watch out for tricky structures like so/such, as + adjective + as, and too/enough, which often appear in this part of the exam.

 2. Passives